Tausif Bashir, Head, SCM Business Performance, Century Motolite Battery

 It takes more than math to create the optimal design for a distribution network in emerging economies.
 External factors such as regional product demand, commercial real estate prices and transportation costs can change markedly over the three- to five-year planning horizon that is common for such projects.
 To arrive at the most efficient network design, mathematical optimization models need to be supplemented by analyses of these variable external factors.

-Tausif Bashir, a graduate of the MIT-Malaysia Master of Science in Supply Chain Management Class of 2016 at the Malaysia Institute for Supply Chain Innovation (MISI), developed a methodology for taking account of externalities when designing a distribution network.
+Tausif Bashir, a graduate of the MIT-Malaysia Master of Science in Supply Chain Management Class of 2016 at the Malaysia Institute for Supply Chain Innovation (MISI), and presently the Head, SCM Business Performance at Century Motolite Battery, developed a methodology for taking account of externalities when designing a distribution network.
 The research work was carried out for his master’s thesis, and was supervised by Dr. Shardul Phadnis, Director of Research, MISI.
 Wadala Chemicals (a pseudonym), a chemical manufacturer, sponsored the thesis.

 Distribution network designs specify the locations of warehouses and how much product is allocated to each facility.
 Wadala typically manufactures product in large plants to lower production costs by exploiting economies of scale.
 Product is shipped to numerous customer locations.
 The design of its distribution network determines the total cost of delivering products to meet customer demand while maintaining the appropriate service levels.